kevinpbaker/TetrisAI/README.md

 The visuals are created using [Processing](https://processing.org/).
 A beta version is included in this repo, because the older stable versions do not play nicely with Apple Silicon.

 ## How To Run On Windows
-- all commands below are to be run the Windows PowerShell
+- run the following commands within Windows PowerShell
 - make sure you have the [java development kit](https://dev.java/download/) installed on your machine and the [JAVA_HOME](https://docs.oracle.com/en/cloud/saas/enterprise-performance-management-common/diepm/epm_set_java_home_104x6dd63633_106x6dd6441c.html) enviroment variable set
 - download [Chocolately](https://chocolatey.org/install) (a package manager for Windows)
 - use Chocolately to install Gradle (allows you to build jar files)